ninabarzh/ipa/content/en/docs/lab/template.md

 **Activities:**

-* Development and maintenance of the IPA-SIEM (Security Information & Event Management) system
+* Development and maintenance of the SIEM (Security Information & Event Management) system
 * Creation of easy-to-understand, multilingual guides and training materials
 * Collaboration with local shelters to deploy test environments
 * Workshops for support staff on identifying signs of digital tracking, spyware, and data leaks